przepompownia/phpcd.vim/README.md

 ## Introduction

-PHPCD (PHP Completion Daemon) is another Vim omni complete engine for PHP.
+PHPCD (PHP Completion Daemon) is another Vim omnicomplete engine for PHP.

 PHPCD is based on [phpcomplete.vim](https://github.com/shawncplus/phpcomplete.vim) but is faster.